 It can be an expensive business if you don’t stay within the law too, not to mention the potential damage it can cause to your own or your client’s reputation and brand.

-The Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) sets out rules for sending marketing and advertising by electronic means, such as by telephone, fax, email, text and picture or video message, or by using an automated calling system.
-A new ePrivacy Regulation is currently being finalised and will replace PECR.
-See The ICO's PECR guide for more details.
+The Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR) sets out rules for sending marketing and advertising by electronic means, such as by telephone, fax, email, text and picture or video message, or by using automated calling systems.

 The rules on live marketing calls are in regulation 21 of PECR.
 In short, you must not make unsolicited live marketing calls: